- Dr Alexandra Williamson

 philanthropy, philanthropic foundations, structured giving, philanthropic organisations, accountability, private ancillary funds, public ancillary funds, nonprofit organisations, charitable trusts, giving

-Alex submitted her PhD in January 2019, exploring the accountability of Public Ancillary Funds.
+Alex completed her PhD in mid-2019, exploring the accountability of Public Ancillary Funds.
 She holds a Master of Business (Philanthropy and Social Investment) from Swinburne University of Technology, and a Master of Business (Research) from QUT looking at the accountability of Private Ancillary Funds.

 Alex has more than a decade of experience working in the philanthropic sector in Melbourne, first with one of Australia’s largest private foundations, and then within the charitable trusts team of a national trustee company.
 Alex was part of the research team working on Giving Australia 2015-2016, the largest ever Australian study into philanthropic giving.